 The Tower of the Americas is a 229m observation tower that symbolizes downtown San Antonio.
 It is famous for its rotating observation deck that makes a full turn every hour.

-After the fair ended, it was not dismantled and has operated as an observation deck and restaurant, becoming a symbol of San Antonio.
+After the fair ended, it was not demolished and has been operating as an observation deck and restaurant, becoming a symbol of San Antonio.

-The observation deck is about 190m high and can be reached in one minute by elevator.
-Operating hours are typically from 10 AM to 10 PM, with extensions during peak seasons or holidays.
+The observation deck is about 190m high and can be reached in just one minute by elevator.
+Operating hours are typically from 10 AM to 10 PM, with extended hours during peak seasons or holidays.

 At the top, there is a rotating restaurant called Chart House where you can enjoy steak and seafood while taking in the 360-degree panoramic view.

-Even while seated, you can feel the city slowly rotating, providing a unique experience, and dinner seats, especially by the window, fill up quickly, so I recommend making a reservation at least two weeks in advance.
+Even while seated, you can feel the city slowly rotating, providing a unique experience.
+Dinner seats, especially those by the window, fill up quickly, so I recommend making a reservation at least two weeks in advance.

-If you prefer a more casual experience, the Tower Grove Bar & Restaurant on the first floor offers simple meals or cocktails that are quite enjoyable.
+If you prefer a more casual experience, the Tower Grove Bar & Restaurant on the first floor offers simple meals and cocktails that are quite enjoyable.

 The location is south of Hemisfair Park (739 E. César E. Chávez Blvd.), and if you drive, the P1 and P2 parking lots across the street are convenient, offering 30 minutes free, after which it costs about $2 per hour.